airlabx/deploy-vm-file-vm_with_win10/README.md

 - Hyper-V test network name

 ### Running
-Check the variable paths and the execution policy and run the Powerhsell deploy-vm-file-vm_with_win10.ps1.
+Check the variable paths and the execution policy and run the Powerhsell script deploy-vm-file-vm_with_win10.ps1.

 ```
 PS C:\Users\User> .\deploy-vm-file-vm_with_win10.ps1